"It is written, `Man shall not live by bread alone,

 The Four Gospels of Matthew,

 Each of the Synoptics is noteworthy on their own, such as the Gospel of Matthew, which contains the Beatitudes and the Lord's Prayer.
-The Synoptic Gospels also record Jesus' prophecy of the destruction of the Temple (Matthew 24:1, Mark 13:1, Luke 21:5-6), occasioned by the Romans in 70 AD.
+The Synoptic Gospels also record the Last Supper of Christ, and his direction to "Do this in remembrance of me" (Luke 22:19), the foundation for the Liturgy of the Eucharist, the Memorial of the Last Supper.
 The Gospel of John is an unique spiritual and theological work.
 All four Gospels present the Miracles of Christ Jesus, and the Passion, Death, and Resurrection of the Lord.
 There are three stages in the development of the Gospel narrative: the teachings of Jesus himself; the oral tradition of the Apostles, who handed down the teachings of Jesus to the early Christian community, the Church; and finally, the inspired written Word of Scripture.
 The Bible was written within the Church.
 Considering the impact of his life and teaching, it is remarkable the Ministry of Jesus lasted such a short time!

 The Acts of the Apostles is the second Book written by Luke, and describes the explosive growth of Christianity following the Pentecost, the Descent of the Holy Spirit.
 Acts describes the growth of the early Christian community, the Church, from Jerusalem and Antioch to Asia Minor and Rome, focusing primarily on the activities of Peter and Paul.

 1 Minto AL. Introduction to Scripture, 1998, to Discipleship and Mission in Luke-Acts, 2005.
-Course Lectures and Texts, Franciscan University, Steubenville, Ohio.
+Course Lectures, Franciscan University, Steubenville, Ohio.

 2 Miletic SF.
-The Gospel of Mark, 1998 to The New Testament of the Bible, 1999.
-Course Lectures and Texts, Franciscan University, Steubenville, Ohio.
+The Gospel of Mark, 1998 and The New Testament of the Bible, 1999.
+Course Lectures, Franciscan University, Steubenville, Ohio.

 6 Pontifical Biblical Commission.
 The Interpretation of the Bible in the Church.
 Pauline Books & Media, Boston, Mass, 1993.

-8 The Second Vatican Council.
-Dei Verbum - On Divine Revelation, November 1965.
-Vatican Council II, Austin Flannery (ed); Dominican Publications, Dublin, Ireland, 1998.
+8 Dei Verbum - Constitution on Divine Revelation, November 1965.
+Second Vatican Council, Austin Flannery (ed); Dominican Publications, Dublin, Ireland, 1998.

 10 Johnson LT.
 The Writings of the New Testament.
 Augsburg Fortress Press, Minneapolis, Minnesota, 1999.